anupanandsingh/anupanandsingh.github.io/_pages/about.md

 Together with my doctoral supervisor Dr. Vincent Caudrelier, I am trying to further our understanding of (finite- and infinite-dimensional) classical integrable theories and develop new methods to study their covariant quantisation.
 Much of my work is based in the theory of Lagrangian multiforms, a relatively new framework that captures integrability purely from a variational perspective.
 You can read more about some of my favourite themes on my *[Research]()* page.

 Previously, I have worked on some combinatorial aspects of causal set theory, an approach to quantum gravity.
+Yes